rackerlabs/support-how-to/content/cloud-servers/rds-client-disconnected-codes-and-reasons.md

     write-host "description: $($mstsc.GetErrorDescription($disconnectReason,$extendedReason))"

-Note: If you get the "an internal error has occurred" message, the script could not find the disconnect code, and the return description is not valid.
+**Note:** If you get the "an internal error has occurred" message, the script could not find the disconnect code, and the return description is not valid.

 ### Example

-The following event log entry example shows event ID 1026 of an RDP client session disconnected event.
+The following event log entry example shows event ID `1026` of an RDP client session-disconnected event.
 Event code `263` means no error.

     Log Name:      Microsoft-Windows-TerminalServices-RDPClient/Operational
     Source:        Microsoft-Windows-TerminalServices-ClientActiveXCore